VillainNumberOne/multi-example-texture-synthesis/README.md

 ### 3. GUI

-To use GUI, you can clone this repository and run setup.py after that launch the app by running gui/main.py.
+To use GUI, you can clone this repository and run setup.py.
+After the installation is complete, launch the app by running gui/main.py.
 If you installed the package via pip, you may download only the folder gui/.

 <div align="center">
 <img src="https://sun9-78.userapi.com/impf/icI4Gwi3_eSOYk7oS2xV0MHXWgLqRAMdEHwwZQ/1okcQ2KnYxE.jpg?size=1332x804&quality=96&sign=84754890365e5aa7b153d79704fabcb8&type=album" width="500">